aporlowski/pi-sdr/README.md

 ### Setup, Update and Upgrade your OS

 As the Pi is booting your will be presented a GUI setup menu.
 Setup the OS using the GUI guide to setup the computer.
-If using Ubuntu, make sure you enable automatic login, as we intend to boot the radio in the future without requireing a screen, monitor, and keybaord.
+If using Ubuntu, make sure you enable automatic login, as we intend to boot the radio in the future without requiring a screen, monitor, and keyboard.
 On pi-topOS, this is enabled by default.

 Once you are at your desktop we first need to update the software and software repositories to ensure we have the latest software on our OS.
 Run the commands below to update and reboot.
 If you are using `pi-topOS` this was completed in the GUI and you can skip to the next section.